bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/faqs.md

 # FAQs

+### 1. Why is the MEV solution important for the BNBChain ecosystem?

+   BNBChain's MEV solution leverages Proposer Builder Separation (PBS) architecture to foster a more transparent and fair block space market.
+   Through PBS, users gain the power to select their preferred builder for transaction submission, while MEV rewards are equitably distributed among searchers, validators, builders, and BNB stakers.
+   This approach promotes transparency, fairness, user choice, and network security.
+   By distributing rewards across various roles, BNBChain encourages wider participation and reduces the risk of centralization, to build a decentralized and inclusive blockchain ecosystem.

-### 1. Do builders fetch the in-turn proposer's GasCeil to build block？
+### 2. Do builders fetch the in-turn proposer's GasCeil to build block？

    Yes, you could using RPC mev_params to query validator's MEV information before building block, it can help to 1) calculate a valid header with gas no